pypa/cibuildwheel/docs/options.md

     test-requires = ["nose==1.3.7", "moto==0.4.31"]
     ```

-    In configuration mode, you can use an inline array, and the items will be joined with a space.
+    In configuration files, you can use an array, and the items will be joined with a space.

 ### `CIBW_TEST_EXTRAS` {: #test-extras}